 You do not need a GP or another doctor’s referral letter to be seen in our clinic.
 The majority of women self-refer and do not need a letter.

-If you have any blood test results or letters from previous relevant medical consultations, then it would be useful to bring copies of these with you when you attend for your appointment.
+If you have any blood test results or letters from previous relevant medical consultations, then it is useful to bring copies of these with you when you attend for your appointment.

 What qualifications do the doctors have?